 Regular consumption of these foods can stimulate the habit formation center in your brain.

-This may make it difficult to stop consuming junk foods and in turn lead to obesity or other problems.
+This may make it difficult to stop consuming junk foods and, in turn, this can lead to obesity or other problems.

 Increased likelihood of obesity